Working for Wilder Seas

 The key to tackling climate change

-A hectare of seagrass may store two tonnes of COa year and hold it for centuries, while providing nursery habitat for young fish.
+A hectare of seagrass may store two tonnes of CO2 a year and hold it for centuries, while providing nursery habitat for young fish.
 But since 1985 we have lost half our seagrass meadows.
 Reducing water pollution and replanting would bring them back to health.
 Here in Devon, we work with communities, schools, farmers and landowners to reduce water pollution and return our rivers that feed into our seas to good health.

 Larger populations of species like whales and basking sharks would help the sea store more carbon.
 We need to protect them from pollution, industrial fishing and other harmful human activities.
 We are campaigning for large areas of our seas here in Devon to be designated as Highly Protected Marine Areas which will allow these giants to swim freely in our waters once more.